nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/SortResult.png" width=500 height=400>

 ---
-### Get a list of groceries: `groceries RECIPE_NUMBER, ...`
+#### Get a list of groceries: `groceries RECIPE_NUMBER, ...`

 Given one or more recipes, displays a list of all the groceries the user needs to cook these recipes.

-If two or more recipes share ingredients, their quantities will be automatically added together.

-The `indices` have to be seperated by a comma (`,`).

 Format: `groceries RECIPE_NUMBER, ...`
+- If two or more recipes share ingredients, their quantities will be automatically added together.
+- The `indices` have to be separated by a comma (`,`).

 Below shows how you can get a list of groceries to cook for recipes 1, 3 and 4.
 <p align="center" width="100%">